What are Cookies?

 Strictly Necessary Cookies

-These cookies are essential for the site to run properly and cannot be turned off.
+Strictly Necessary cookies are necessary for the site to run properly and cannot be turned off in our systems.
 You can set your browser to block or alert you about these cookies, but some parts of the site may not function if you choose to do so.
-These cookies do not store any of your personal data.
-The following strictly necessary cookies are set by this site.
+These cookies do not store any of your personal information.

-These cookies gather statistics about the visits to this site and traffic sources.
-This allows us to measure and improve the performance of our site.
+Performance cookies gather statistics about the visits to our sites and traffic sources.
+This allows us to measure and improve the performance of our sites.
 They also help us determine which pages are the most and least popular and see how visitors navigate around the site.
-The information these cookies collect is aggregated and anonymous, and is used to improve this site.
-The following performance cookies are set by this site and cannot be turned off.
+The information these cookies collect is aggregated, is anonymous and is used to improve the site.

-The functional cookies enable the website to provide enhanced functionality and personalisation.
+Functional cookies enable the website to provide enhanced functionality and personalisation.
 They may be set by us or by third party providers whose services we have added to our pages.
-You can accept or refuse these cookies by selecting the appropriate option on the cookie consent popup box at the bottom of the pages on this site.
-The following functional cookies are used by this site.
+If you do not accept these cookies some or all of the website services may not function as expected.

 Targeting cookies allow EFI, advertising partners, or other third-party partners to deliver advertisements that are relevant to your interests.
 These cookies can remember that your device has visited a site or service and may also be able to track your device’s browsing activity on other sites or services.
 The sites that use these types of cookies may, for example, share the information with other partner organisations, such as advertisers, to help measure the effectiveness of an advertising campaign.
 These cookies do not directly store personal information; however, they are based on uniquely identifying your browser or device.

 Because we respect your right to privacy, you can choose not to allow some types of cookies via our Privacy Preference Centre.
 Click on the different category headings to select which cookies you would like to allow.
 Blocking some types of cookies may impact your experience on EFI’s sites and the services we are able to offer.